What is data loss prevention and why is it important?

 Admit it, we’ve all hit the ‘Forgot password?’ button at some point in our online journeys.
 It is a lifesaver for the various app or website login pages.
 However, it again imposes a task to memorize the new credentials, which puts significant pressure on human memory.
 When the number of password-required instances surge, so do the frequency of lost and mixed-up passwords.
 Moreover, the use of same username and password, regardless of the application, also jeopardizes security.
 As a result, the Single Sign On (SSO) was developed to address this issue.
 It is a service that allow users to utilize a single set of login information.
 This streamlines authentication and minimizes the amount of time a user spends on the login page.

 Single Sign On is a service that permits users to utilize a single set of login information for various applications.
 It helps to log into a third-party app or website simply by selecting an available sign-in option with Facebook or Google.
 Even the name derives from the fact that the user only signs in once.

 Individuals, companies, and even small & large businesses can utilize SSO to simplify the maintenance of multiple usernames and passwords.
-It is a critical component of an access control platform for Identity and Access Management (IAM).
+Moreover, it is a critical component of an access control platform for Identity and Access Management (IAM).
 The common social SSO services are provided by Google, Facebook, LinkedIn, Twitter, and, more lately, Apple.
-For example, if you sign in to Gmail, you are instantly authorized to YouTube, Google Play Store, Google Photos, and other Google apps.
+For example, signing in to Gmail instantly authorizes you for YouTube, Google Play Store, Google Photos, and other Google apps.

 User credentials are commonly held remotely and are unsupervised by programs and services.
 This may not meet the best security standards.
 SSO, on the other hand, stores these credentials in an environment where an IT team has additional authority.
 Instead of repeatedly establishing their identity, with SSO, a user creates their identity once and may then access several services.